brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

-iOS App Developer's Guide to Video Downloading and Offline Playback with HLS in the Brightcove Player SDK for iOS, version 6.7.7.1171
+iOS App Developer's Guide to Video Downloading and Offline Playback with HLS in the Brightcove Player SDK for iOS, version 6.3.12
 --------------

 The Brightcove Native Player SDK allows you to download and play back HLS videos, including those protected with FairPlay encryption.
 Downloaded videos can be played back with or without a network connection.

 ### Requirements:

+- iOS 10.0+
+- Xcode 9+
-- Brightcove Native Player SDK v6.6.2+
+- Brightcove Native Player SDK v6.2.0+
 - Brightcove Account with Dynamic Delivery

 iOS does not allow FairPlay-protected video to display in a simulator, nor does it allow video downloads to a simulator, so it's important to develop on an actual device.